mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

     vault write /sys/auth/postman-jwt type="jwt"
     ```

+    > You can use a different JWT auth method name.
+Make sure to save this name for later.

 1. Configure a role named "postman" with permission to authenticate using the "postman-jwt" auth method.
 Learn about the [endpoint for configuring the role](https://developer.hashicorp.com/vault/api-docs/auth/jwt#configure).

     ```shell
     vault write auth/postman-jwt/config oidc_discovery_url="<oidc-provider-url>" default_role=postman
     ```

+    > You can use a different role name.
+Make sure to save this name for later.

 1. Create a HashiCorp Vault policy that allows you to read data from all secrets engines, and save the policy name for later.
 This policy will be attached to the "postman" role.
 Learn about the [endpoint for creating a policy](https://developer.hashicorp.com/vault/api-docs/system/policy#create-update-policy).